 The fun extra this month a cute little photo holder that says “Someone Really Loves Ewe” by Etsy shop Think Pray Gift.
 It has a cute little sheep on it – this would be fun to have at home or to gift to a child to put in their room You can find more from this Esty shop here.

 If you would like this box, you can get it by becoming a KnitCrate subscriber by the end of this month!
 KnitCrate has also given me some special coupon codes for you to use when you try out their monthly subscription – use GIRLY20 to get 20% off your first box OR use FREECRATE to get a free mystery box!
 These codes apply towards all box options here: http://mbsy.co/gNVBP Enjoy!

-KnitCrate has given me some special coupon codes for you to use when you try out their monthly subscription – use GIRLY20 to get 20% off your first box OR use FREECRATE to get a free mystery box!
-These codes apply towards all box options here: http://mbsy.co/gNVBP Also, if you sign up by the end of this month, you will get this box!
-Enjoy!
+If you would like any of the boxes mentioned above, you can get them by becoming a KnitCrate subscriber to the box you want by the end of this month!
+KnitCrate has also given me some special coupon codes for you to use when you try out their monthly subscription – use GIRLY20 to get 20% off your first box OR use FREECRATE to get a free mystery box!
+These codes apply towards all box options here: http://mbsy.co/gNVBP Enjoy!